Computing weight one modular forms over $\C$ and $\Fpbar$: Computing weight one cusp forms.

 The same argument shows that the dimension of the space of weight~1 cusp forms of level~23 is at most~1, because the degree of $\omega\otimes C^{-1}$ on $X_1(23)$ is~0.
 Moreover, there will be a non-zero cusp form of level~23 if and only if this sheaf is isomorphic to the structure sheaf on $X_1(23)$.
 Conversely, there is indeed a non-zero level~23 weight~1 cusp form in characteristic zero: namely the form $\eta(q)\eta(q^{23})$, where $\eta=q^{1/24}\prod_{n\geq1}(1-q^n)$.
 The mod~$p$ reduction of this form is a mod~$p$ cusp form for any $p\not=23$, and this proves that the dimension of the level~23 forms is~1 in characteristic zero and in characteristic~$p\not=23$.

 We have now solved the problem of computing weight one level~$N$ cusp forms for $N\leq28$, but of course such tricks only work for small levels, and for $N\geq29$ we used a computer to continue our investigations.
 Our strategy was as follows.
 Let~$K$ be an algebraically closed field where~$N\geq29$ is invertible.
 Let $S_k(N;K)$ denote the weight~$k$ cusp forms of level~$N$ defined over~$K$.
 We wish to compute $S:=S_1(N;K)$.
 First let us choose a form $0\not=f\in M_k(N;K)$ for some $k\geq1$ that we can compute the $q$-expansion of to arbitrary precision (for example $f$ can be a form of weight at least~2, or a weight~1 Eisenstein series or theta series).
-Then $f.S:=\{fh:h\in\ S\}$ is a subspace of $S_{k+1}(N;K)$, which is a space that we can compute as $k+1\geq2$.
+Then $f.S:=\{fh:h\in S\}$ is a subspace of $S_{k+1}(N;K)$, which is a space that we can compute as $k+1\geq2$.
 We compute a basis of $q$-expansions for $S_{k+1}(N;K)$, and then divide each $q$-expansion by~$f$, giving us an explicit finite-dimensional space of $q$-expansions which contains~$S$.
 Repeating this for many choices of~$f$ and continually taking intersections will typically cut this space down, but after a while its dimension will stabilise.
 Let~$V$ be the space of $q$-expansions so obtained; this is now our candidate for~$S$.
 We know for sure that it contains~$S$.
 In fact, if we could somehow choose forms~$f_1$ and~$f_2$ as above, which were guaranteed to have no zeros in common on $X_1(N)_K$, then we would know for sure that our space really was~$S$.
 However, we know of no efficient way of testing to see whether two given forms share a zero on $X_1(N)$, especially in characteristic~$p$.
-Note that in~\cite{freyetal} they work over the complexes and do make a careful choice of $f_1$ and $f_2$, which they could prove had no common zero; our approach is more haphazard.
+Note that in~\cite{freyetal}, working over $\C$, a careful choice of $f_1$ and $f_2$ is indeed made, to guarantee that they have no common zero; our approach is more haphazard.